 ‘One of the things that’s been cool to see is a developer, usually a smaller to mid-sized developer, might be starting a game and say, “We’re willing to put this in Game Pass on launch day if you guys give us X dollars now”.

 ‘[In] certain cases, we’ll pay the full production cost of the game.
 Then they get the retail opportunity on top of Game Pass.

 Death’s Door, developed by Acid Nerve

 In-game purchases (aka microtransactions) are usually made in storefronts within your game.
 They let players buy cosmetic items and add-ons, either with real money, or with in-game currencies that you can also buy with your own cash.

 They’re not without controversy, though: Star Wars Battlefront II famously came unstuck when it was revealed that popular characters like Darth Vader could either be unlocked after 12+ hours of grinding for in-game credits, or by buying randomised loot boxes until you got lucky.

-You’d have to buy those loot boxes with credits that could cost you as much as $100 USD.
+Buying the in-game credits needed to purchase loot boxes could set you back as much as $100 USD.
 The Jedi and the Sith don’t agree on much, but everyone hated that.